deepcomm/deepcomm.github.io/_posts/2024-11-01-Neural-Cover-Selection-for-Image-Steganography.md

 ---

 # Neural Cover Selection for Image Steganography
 This blog post is written as an overview and summary of our recent work [Neural Cover Selection for image Steganography](https://arxiv.org/abs/2410.18216) by Karl Chahine and Hyeji Kim (NeurIPS 2024).
+Our code can be found [here](https://github.com/karlchahine/Neural-Cover-Selection-for-Image-Steganography).

 # Framework summary
 Image steganography embeds secret bit strings within typical cover images, making them imperceptible to the naked eye yet retrievable through specific decoding techniques.
 The encoder takes as input a cover image ***x*** and a secret message ***m***, outputting a steganographic image ***s*** that appears visually similar to the original ***x***.
 The decoder then estimates the message ***m̂*** from ***s***.
 The setup is shown below, where _H_ and _W_ denote the image dimensions and the payload _B_ denotes the number of encoded bits per pixel (bpp).